 Short for electronic book, an eBook or e-book is a book published in an electronic format.
-It allows for instant access to a book by downloading it over the Internet.
+It allows instant access to a book by downloading it over the Internet.
 The book can be read on the computer, e-reader (e.g., the Amazon Kindle), smartphone, or tablet.
-An eBook can be published in different file formats, for example, plain text, PDF, Rich Text Format, as image files, and others.
+An eBook can be published in different file formats, for example, plain text, PDF (Portable Document Format), Rich Text Format, as image files, and others.

 On July 19, 2010, Amazon announced that it was selling more e-books than hardcover books.
 Below is a short listing of the many different places to find legal and free e-books.